Enrollment Basics for Health Care, Dental, and Vision Coverage

 If your child has SERS’ coverage and takes a job, that child will not lose SERS’ coverage.
 Federal law provides that coverage may continue to age 26, regardless of the child’s employment or eligibility for employer coverage.

-Please notify SERS if you or your spouse become employed.
+Please notify SERS if you or your spouse becomes employed.

 Before You Call: Answers to Frequently Asked QuestionsCLICK HERE